NuruProgramming/nyaraka/docs/src/en/arrays.md

+---
+title: Arrays
+titleTemplate: Arrays in Nuru are versatile data structures that can hold multiple items
+---

 # Arrays in Nuru

 Arrays in Nuru are versatile data structures that can hold multiple items, including different types such as numbers, strings, booleans, functions, and null values.
 This page covers various aspects of arrays, including how to create, manipulate, and iterate over them using Nuru's built-in keywords and methods.